 5.3 Monitor Agent Installation

 A MySQL Enterprise Monitor Agent monitors a MySQL server and sends data to the Advisors.
-The data is interpreted and displayed in the dashboard.
-The Monitor Agent is installed on all platforms using the steps described in the next section.
+The data is interpreted and displayed in the Dashboard.
+The following section describes how to install the Agent on all platforms.